 You hold America to that test.
 And never forget this: Amid the soul-sucking cult of self that leaves so many people today feeling so dreadfully alone and unloved, your work for the least among us makes you attractive — even to those who may not share your beliefs and cannot explain why.

 Why should this be?
 Because life is beautiful, and never more so than when you look past human frailties and often ugly conditions to behold see the inherent dignity and beauty of another human being.

 So let me end with a story that gets back to my own college days.
-Way back in ancient times, when I was a freshman at Notre Dame, I went to the 1977 March for Life by signing onto a bus from a local church.
+Way back in ancient times, when I was a freshman at Notre Dame, I went to the 1977 National Pro-Life March by signing onto a bus from a local church.
 Sitting on that long bus ride with me was a senior from Saint Mary’s, whom I did not know.
 From our two campuses, we were it.
 The two of us.

 This isn’t my story.
 This is your story.
 And thanks to Students for Life, it is a story we see repeated in this room.
 You come from Seton Hall … Columbia … Kings College … Queens College … Fordham … Felician … The College of New Jersey and Peekskill High.
 And you are joined by thousands of other young people just like you on campuses from San Francisco to Boston.

 So, my young friends, tonight I leave you with this: Be not afraid to challenge the orthodoxies of the abortion culture.
 Know how to fail without being discouraged.
 Have faith that the better angels of your fellow Americans will ultimately prevail.

 And in all you do for the great cause of human life, be guided by the principle that has always separated the civilized from the savage: The strong protect the weak.